BrandonXu6106/obsidianpublish/content/thoughts/black box.md

 _Who is afraid of black box algorithms?
 On the epistemological and ethical basis of trust in medical AI_ by Juan Manuel Durán, Karin Rolanda Jongsma

-On [[trust|trust]] in black box algorithmic decision making systems
+On [[trust.md|trust]] in black box algorithmic decision making systems

-Black boxes are algorithms that humans cannot survey: they are [[epistemology|epistemically opaque]] systems that no human or group of humans can closely examine in order to determine its inner states.
+Black boxes are algorithms that humans cannot survey: they are [[epistemology.md|epistemically opaque]] systems that no human or group of humans can closely examine in order to determine its inner states.
 Physicians have a hard time offering accounts of how the algorithm came to its recommendation or diagnosis

 Terms:

-- [[transparency|transparency]]: algorithmic procedures that make the inner workings of a block box algorithm interpretable to humans
+- [[transparency.md|transparency]]: algorithmic procedures that make the inner workings of a block box algorithm interpretable to humans
   - transparency is an epistemic manoeuvre intended to offer reasons to believe that certain algorithmic procedures render a reliable output and that the output of the algorithm is interpretable by humans
 - opacity: inherent impossibility of humans to survey an algorithm both understood as a script as well as a computer process.
 Burrell proposes 3 types of opacity
   1. Intentional corporate or state secrecy